pithreeone/Navigation_Project/README.md

 4. Authorization of I2C ports:
   `ls -l /dev | grep i2c` : Can see all available I2C ports.
   `sudo chmod 777 /dev/i2c-*` : * is the number of the port you want to authorize.
-  `sudo usemod -aG dialout ubuntu` : The most important step to keep the configuration effective even after rebooting.
+  `sudo usermod -aG i2c ubuntu` : The most important step to keep the configuration effective even after rebooting.

 ### 2.2 Set on PC
 1. Add environment variable in `~/.bashrc`